joelbehill/ecsfargateterraformexercise/README.md

 terraform apply
 ```

-This will create the DynamoDB table and s3 bucket.
+This will create the DynamoDB table, S3 bucket, and ECR Repository.
 Please be aware that you must use a unique s3 bucket name and the one listed will not work.

 Once you are done go into the **infrastructure/production** folder.
 Make sure that the **backend.tf** file has both the bucket and dynamo_table as the one you specified in the files **infrastructure/backend/s3.tf** and **infrastructure/dynamodb.tf**